fintonius/calculator2/README.md

 me to learn and understand more different approaches to coding.
 Don't want to get stuck/tunnel visioned on just the one way of doing things!

+BUGS TO FIX:

+- clicking '=' not working - DONE
+- clicking '+' concantenating numbers not adding them - done
+- KEYPRESS: CALCULATED ANSWER NOT BEING RETAINED FOR FURTHER EQUATIONS WHEN '-' PRESSED
+- clicking on buttons with mouse does not work - DONE
+- NO CHARACTER LIMIT; numbers overflow the calculator
+- IMPLEMENT CHARACTER DELETION
+- OPERATOR CHARACTER NOT APPEARING ON SCREEN
+- COMPLETE EQUATION NOT APPEARING AT TOP OF SCREEN
+- logo font needs to change - DONE
+- logo design finished - DONE
+- SOLAR PANEL NEEDS TO BE FINISHED
+- BUTTON BORDER CHANGES WHEN USING BOTH MOUSE-CLICK AND KEYBOARD PRESSES

+OLD WHAT TO DO:
 //Pseudo-code & notes:
 // - user inputs number by either/and clicking onscreen buttons and/or keyboard
 //  - the number is shown on the calculator display